-Flea Markets America is a directory resource of flea markets, farmers markets, antique stores and swap shops across the country.
+Flea Markets America is a directory resource of flea markets, antique stores and swap shops across the country.
 If you are a bargain shopper, treasure hunter or vacationer, this is a great website for you.
 All the Markets are organized by state, for your convenience.

 Flea markets – also called swap meets or bazaars, are a meeting of individuals with items to sell and those who are looking to buy or barter.
 Most items are used or homemade, and prices are typically low.
 Some flea markets expand to include fresh produce and plants.
 While they are commonplace now, they have a rich history.